JCBeldo/calorie_counter/notes.md

 - The insertAdjacentHtml method takes two arguments.
 The first argument is a string that specifies the position of the inserted element.
 The second argument is a string containing the HTML to be inserted.
 For the first argument, pass the string "`beforeend`" to insert the new element as the last child of `targetInputContainer`.
 For the second argument, pass your HTMLString variable.

+- A `for...of` loop is used to iterate over elements in an iterable object like an array.
+The variable declared in the loop represents the current element being iterated over.
+  ``for (const element of elementArray) {
+  console.log(element);
+}``